-As healthcare providers found out with the instatement American Recovery and Reinvestment Act, the requirements around the use of electronic medical records can change quickly.
+As healthcare providers found out with the instatement of American Recovery and Reinvestment Act, the requirements around the use of electronic medical records can change quickly.
 The same is true as healthcare software tries to keep up with new advancements in the field.

 This is one of the areas in which agile development shines.
 With agile, healthcare software is developed iteratively.
 This means that instead of developing one large set of requirements, smaller, frequent releases with fewer requirements assigned to each are used.

-The benefit of agile for healthcare software development in particular is that different features can be re-prioritized, or even introduced as development is ongoing.
+The benefit of agile for healthcare software development, in particular, is that different features can be re-prioritized, or even introduced as development is ongoing.
 These changes don’t require complete refactoring of software development schedules to accommodate new or shifting priorities.
 Agile software development for healthcare adapts to the rapid and changing needs of the industry and the organization.